Lesson video

 These words are word pairs of inconsolable.

-I'm going to say the words out loud now and then you'll have a go at saying the word pair yourself, because we know that it's really important to not just read and hear the word pairs, but also to say them so that we can remember them.
+Because we know that it's really important to not just read and hear the word pairs, but also, to say them so that we can remember them.

-Inconsolable infant, an infant is another word for a child or a young baby or a toddler.
+Inconsolable infant, an infant is another word for a child, or a young baby, or a toddler.

 If they are inconsolable, the infant cannot stop crying.